xrtlab/Validated-Avatar-Library-for-Inclusion-and-Diversity---VALID/README.md

 Avatars should now be ready to animate.

+NOTE:
+If you are using an avatar with long hair, you need to apply the hair shader in /HairShader to the wig game object to turn off mesh culling.
+By default, Unity culls two-sided meshes.

 ## Contributors
 *All authors* contributed to the conception and design of the library.
 Below, the authors additionally contributed the following:
  - **Tiffany D. Do  (University of Central Florida)** - Modeled the initial 210 avatars, conducted design interviews, organized the repository, designed and conducted the validation study, conducted statistical analysis, and created visualizations